eitanturok/eitanturok.github.io/_posts/2024-01-09-faster-dynamic-programming.md

 ---
 layout: distill
 title: Can You Solve Dynamic Programming Problems Faster?
+Part 1, One-Dimensional LWS
 date: 2024-01-09 11:59:00-0400
-description: We prove you can solve dynamic programming problems polynomially faster if you have a simple cost function.
+description: We prove you can solve dynamic programming problems polynomially faster if you have a simple cost function for kD LWS problems.
 tags: comments
 categories: explain-paper dynamic-programming cs-theory algorithms complexity
 giscus_comments: true